V UnprecedentedAugust 25, 2020

 And their secret to success is…

 The ‘ultra-fast fashion retail’ phenomenon Boohoo pioneered can probably be attributed as their major success strategy.
-Boohoo is known for its fashion trends which are ‘primarily driven by social media’ and further enhanced through their ‘Gen-Z’ marketing strategy.
+Boohoo is known for its fashion trends which are ‘primarily driven by social media’ and further enhanced through their ‘Gen-Z’ marketing strategy and 10% off the Boohoo range for students.
 What does this really mean?
 A recent article describes Boohoo’s marketing strategy as this: “if you go across London underground, they are incredibly present, showcasing what they have”.
 Boohoo does not operate from the traditional ‘brick and mortar’ stores, rather, it has solely focused on building its online customer base, primarily focusing on the “Instagram and TikTok generation who will post about their new purchases online”.
 Overall, its marketing campaign is said to target young women, primarily using Instagram influencers and Love Island contestants, to promote fashion products online, to this target market.

 Boohoo has strategically taken advantage of the change in consumer taste and behaviour towards fashion consumption, especially amongst the younger buyers, by catering to the ‘fast-fashion’ needs of the younger customer base.
 This includes introducing new trends every week, offering cheap fashion products and many next-day delivery options.
 Even during the pandemic, in comparison with many other UK high-street retailers, Boohoo continues to thrive and record mouth-watering profits, with the company’s lack of a physical store contributing to this ‘lockdown success’.
 The company saw a rise in online sales by 45% in May, right at the peak of the pandemic, with the acquisition of big-name fashion retail companies during the pandemic.